 Other Suitable Qualifications

-- IELTS: 6.0 overall with a minimum of 6.0 in all components.
+- IELTS: 6.0 with a minimum of 6.0 in the writing component and 5.5 in all other components.

 - TOEFL: 87 internet-based total.